-Young mother of two and TCM contributor, Alisha Sanvicens, recently checked out a program called The Resilience Toolkit by Lumos Transforms designed to equip clients, from new mamas to corporate overachievers, with “effective, simple stress-reduction solutions that build capacity and resilience.”
-Or in other words, these tools support the ability to respond mindfully to stress and bounce back gracefully rather than just react to it.
+Most of us don’t know how strong we are until we’ve been pushed to the edge a few times – and no one knows that like a young working mom.
+Alisha Sanvicens is a young mother of two and recently checked out a program by Lumos Transforms named The Resilience Toolkit.
+The toolkit is designed to equip clients, from new mamas to corporate over-achievers, with “effective, simple stress-reduction solutions that build capacity and resilience.”
+In other words, these tools support our ability to respond mindfully to stress and bounce back gracefully rather than just react to it.
 Here’s the best of what this young mom learned from a day with their team…

 The clichéd image of the frazzled mama wasn’t pulled from thin air.
 Motherhood calls forth the deepest of physical and emotional reserves, reserves you didn’t even know existed.
 Children, in addition to filling you with pure joy, also require everything from you: patience, compassion and a never-ending stream of snacks.
 Taking care of little ones can trigger anxiety in even the most zen of caregivers.
 In an unfortunate twist, during this season when self-care is needed most, women seem to have the least amount of time to fill their wells.